Management of Resource at the Network Edge for Federated Learning

 \section{Federated Learning}

-Edge devices, such as mobile phones, and sensors, produce a wealth of data at the edge.
-However, due to data privacy it is not always possible to transmit all the data from the edge devices to a cloud data center to build of a machine learning training model.
-To address these constraint, Federated Learning (FL)~\cite{konevcny2016federated,mcmahan2017communication} has been proposed.
+Edge devices such as mobile phones and sensors produce a wealth of data at the edge.
+However, due to data privacy, it is not always possible to transmit all of these data from the edge devices to a cloud data center to build a machine learning training model.
+Federated Learning (FL)~\cite{konevcny2016federated,mcmahan2017communication} has been proposed to address these constraints.
 Federated learning is a distributed machine learning (ML) (Figure~\ref{fig:c-fl}) that preserves privacy while training learning models based on data originated from multiple clients.
-Rather than sending the locally generated raw data to a centralized datacenter for training, FL leaves the raw data on the clients site (e.g., mobile devices) and trains a shared model, on both edge and cloud servers, by aggregating the locally computed parameters of the ML model on the cloud.
+Rather than sending the locally generated raw data to a centralized data center for training, FL leaves the raw data on the clients (e.g., mobile devices) and trains a shared model, on both edge and cloud servers, by aggregating the model trained locally by the clients on the cloud.

-Federated learning is an algorithmic framework for building machine learning models that are characterized by the following features~\cite{wang2019adaptive}: \begin{itemize} \item there are two or more parties interested in jointly building an ML model.
-Each party holds its raw data once that disclose its local model parameters for the training of the common model. \item In the model training process, the data held by a party do not leave that party's device. \item The model can be partially transferred from one party to another under an encryption scheme, so that the data cannot be re-engineered. \item The performance of the resulting model is a good approximation of the ideal model built with all the data of all the parties in the federation. \end{itemize}
+Federated learning is a distributed way for executing machine learning models that are characterized by the following features~\cite{wang2019adaptive}: \begin{itemize} \item there are two or more parties interested in jointly building an ML model.
+Each party holds its own raw data. \item In the model training process, the data held by a party does not leave the device. \item The model can be partially transferred from one party to another under an encryption scheme, so that data cannot be re-engineered. \item The performance of the resulting model is a good approximation of the ideal model built with all the data of all the parties in the federation. \end{itemize}

 The federated learning problem involves learning a single, global statistical model from data stored on tens to potentially millions of remote devices~\cite{yang2019federated}.
-The goal of the FL paradigm consists of the learning of a model generated by the data from edge devices that are stored and processed locally, although with updated parameters coming from a central server.
+The goal of FL is to learn a model generated by the data from edge devices that are stored and processed locally.